Restorative Justice FAQ

 Yes.
 The only criteria are that both parties need to consent to the process, and a trained facilitator decides that it is safe to proceed.

 The Restorative Justice process is in the hands of a trained facilitator, and confidentiality is taken very seriously.
 Facilitators will not allow the process to go ahead if they do not consider it safe to do so.

 No. Restorative Justice can be used alongside prison sentences or any other kind of punishment.
-Why me? have facilitated successful cases of Restorative Justice while offenders have been in prison, and their sentences have not been reduced as a result of Restorative Justice.
+Why me? have facilitated successful cases of Restorative Justice while people have been in prison, and their sentences have not been reduced as a result of Restorative Justice.
 Restorative Justice can also be used as part of a Out of Court Disposal, depending on the severity of the crime in question.
-As always, Restorative Justice will only go ahead with a victim’s consent.
+As always, Restorative Justice will only go ahead with both parties’ consent.

-It is possible to adjust Restorative Justice to make it agreeable to both parties if needed.
+It is possible to adjust Restorative Justice if needed.
 This could include facilitating communication by letter writing, recording statements, sending representatives or a number of other adjustments.
 These practices can be very beneficial for some people, but the greatest potential benefit still comes from a face to face meeting if possible.

-Restorative Justice is an entirely voluntary process, and both parties can pull out of the process at any time.
+Restorative Justice is an entirely voluntary process, and both parties can pull out at any time.
 You can also take a break to regain your composure and then still go ahead with the Conference.
-It is common for people to be nervous about meeting the person who committed the crime against them.
-But people often tell us that meeting the person again was not as frightening as they expected, and that it allowed them to regain power over the situation.
+It is common for people to be nervous about meeting the person who committed the crime against them, but people often tell us that meeting the person again was not as frightening as they expected, and that it allowed them to regain power over the situation.